-Making physical contact with another person typically results in a second or third degree felony.
-Because the consequences for assault vary widely depending on the unique circumstances of the case, it is important to work with a defense attorney who has in-depth knowledge of the criminal justice system.
+Making physical contact with another person typically results in a second or third-degree felony.
+Because the consequences for assault vary widely depending on the unique circumstances of the case, it is important to work with a criminal defense attorney who has in-depth knowledge of the criminal justice system.

 In everyday conversation, you might have heard the phrase “assault and battery.”
 Historically, English (and later American) common law treated assault and battery as separate offenses.
 The difference between the two was relatively straightforward: Assault referred to an action that placed someone in imminent fear of harm or danger, while battery required some proof that “offensive contact” occurred.
 In other words, if you swing your first at someone but missed their head, that would be assault–but if you made contact, that would be battery.

 The current Texas Penal Code no longer considers “battery” a separate offense.
 Instead, the law simply defines both types of offenses as “assault.”
 Indeed, the modern version of criminal assault requires no evidence that the defendant made physical contact with the victim; it is sufficient for the state to prove that the accused “intentionally or knowingly threaten[ed] another with imminent bodily injury,” which is essentially battery.

 Dealing with a First-Time Assault and Battery Charge

 A first-time assault charge does not necessarily mean you are facing jail time.
 If the nature of the assault charge only involved making threats of physical contact against another person, and there are no special or aggravating factors involved, prosecutors can only pursue a Class C misdemeanor charge.
 This means that even if convicted, the accused faces no jail time, only a fine of up to $500.